haagahelia/ohke-teknologiat/06_ohjelmistoarkkitehtuurit_ja_patternit/docker-test/MoreAboutCheckingFinnishPersonalIdNumbers.md

 1. Character at position 7 is not one of '+','-','A'

-1. The checksum character at position 11 does not follow the calculated
+1. The checksum character at position 11 does not follow the [check character calculation rules](https://maol.fi/materiaalit/kpm/7-luokka/racket-7-lk/1ljl/1-4-jakoj%C3%A4%C3%A4nn%C3%B6s/henkil%C3%B6tunnus/)

 1. The date is not a valid date (not checked by the checksum character!)